-Mining activities may result in environmental impacts which include disturbance of biodiversity, changes in topography and land use, ground and surface water, waste, air pollution and other impacts.
-ARM has undertaken studies at all its mining operations that are required in terms of the relevant legislation to prevent or mitigate potential impacts, and proposed remedial measures have been documented in the form of environmental authorisations and the environmental management programme/plan (known as EMPr).
-Systems have been put in place to ensure compliance with legal and other requirements, which include undertaking compliance audits, specialist environmental studies (eg, geo-hydrological studies, biodiversity studies, etc), environmental monitoring and regular site inspections.
+Mining activities may result in environmental impacts which include disturbance of biodiversity. changes in topography and land use, ground and surface water, waste, air pollution and other impacts.
+Potential impacts on the natural environment are identified through environmental impact assessments (EIAs), including social impact assessments, when planning new projects or making changes to existing operations.
+Identified impacts are mitigated with environmental management programmes (EMPs), as required by the National Environmental Management Act (NEMA Act 107 of 1998) and its regulation.
+Environmental management systems have been put in place to ensure compliance with legal and other requirements, which include undertaking compliance audits, specialist environmental studies (eg, geo-hydrological studies, biodiversity studies, etc), environmental monitoring and regular site inspections.

-ARM's operations have the obligation to manage its environmental impacts and has systems in place to achieve the following:
+ARM's operations have the obligation to manage its environmental impacts and have systems in place to achieve the following:

-- Topography minimise topographic disturbances and where possible ensuring that site topography after mining activities does not conflict with the end-use plan of the site.
-Tailings storage facilities will also be rehabilitated and revegetated as per the EMPr - Soil strive to manage the disturbance or impacts caused on the soil so that where the viability of the topsoil is not negatively impacted to the extent where it will defeat the proposed end-use plan, and lead to the demise of biodiversity - Biodiversity to conserve the biodiversity found within the area through relevant means such as establishing the biodiversity offset area and other means - Water prevent negative impacts on the availability of water and contamination of ground and surface water resources.
-That includes collective actions at the catchment level, reducing consumption, mitigating pollution from all potential sources such as tailings storage facilities, wastewater treatment facilities and other activities - Air quality and greenhouse gas emissions minimise the emissions to the atmosphere using proper measures and technology - Waste strive to put measures in place to manage waste in a legally compliant manner and strive for achieving the objectives of the National Waste Management Strategy, especially reducing disposal of waste to landfill to achieve zero waste to landfill.
+- Topography minimise topographic disturbances and, where possible, ensure that site topography after mining activities does not conflict with the end-use plan of the site.
+Tailings storage facilities will also be rehabilitated and revegetated as per the EMPr - Soil strive to manage the disturbance or impacts caused on the soil so that the viability of the topsoil is not negatively impacted to the extent where it will defeat the proposed end-use plan, and lead to the demise of biodiversity - Biodiversity to conserve the biodiversity found within the area through relevant means such as establishing the biodiversity offset area and other means - Water prevent negative impacts on the availability of water and contamination of ground and surface water resources.
+That includes collective actions at the catchment level, reducing consumption, and mitigating pollution from all potential sources such as tailings storage facilities, wastewater treatment facilities and other activities

+- · Air quality and greenhouse gas emissions - minimise the emissions to the atmosphere using proper measures and technology - Waste strive to put measures in place to manage waste in a legally compliant manner and strive to achieve the objectives of the National Waste Management Strategy, especially reducing the disposal of waste to landfill to achieve zero waste to landfill - Climate change committed to supporting the goals of the Paris Agreement and are developing and implementing concrete plans with measurable targets to guide our progress.
+ARM's portfolio of assets includes metals and minerals that are critical to creating a low-carbon

-ARM has long-term provisions and guarantees for environmental closure and rehabilitation obligations for all its operations totalling R1 917 million as at 30 June 2022.
-The details of these provisions and guarantees are detailed in the 2022 ESG report on page 77.
+ARM has long-term provisions and guarantees for environmental closure and rehabilitation obligations for all its operations totalling

+R3 636 243 511 million as at 30 June 2023.
+The details of these provisions and guarantees are detailed in the 2023 ESG report on page 77.